The Queen Victoria® Building

 The Queen Victoria® building has 9 guest rooms, each with a private bath, and an adjacent carriage house we call the Crown Jewel.
 The first and second floor rooms are named after people from the Victorian era while both of the third floor rooms are named after palaces in England.
 The Queen Victoria's architecture, like a true Victorian, is a blend of several styles, including Italianate Villa (the twin turret windows), Edwardian (the front porch), and a French inspired mansard roof (very popular in Cape May during the period).

-The first floor parlor features 11.5 foot ceilings with original plaster crown moldings and chandelier medallion, a "coal grate" gas fire, and a charming vintage player piano.
+The first floor parlor of our Cape May b&b features 11.5 foot ceilings with original plaster crown moldings and chandelier medallion, a "coal grate" gas fire, and a charming vintage player piano.
 The parlor table in the bay window is a romantic place to share a bottle of wine or intimate breakfast while enjoying the view of the ocean just down the block.